Chopard: Recent developments

 In 1974, the Chopard factory moved from the center of Geneva to Meyrin-Geneva and in 1976 the company started making watches that contained its signature free-floating diamond behind sapphire glass.
 In the 1980s, the company expanded into making sports watches for men and diamond jewellery for women.

 In 1996, the company established its own complete watch movement manufacturing facility in Fleurier, in the Swiss Canton of Neuchâtel.
 Prior to that time, all Chopard's movements had been assembled from third-party components.
 The movements made in Fleurier were intended for the high-end watches in the Chopard range.

 In 2010, the company celebrated its 150th anniversary, by which time the company's estimated sales were €550 million in total (of which €250 million were from watches) with about 100 stores around the world.

 In 2014, Chopard recorded sales of CHF800m (US$915m) and had roughly 2,000 employees worldwide, of whom 900 were working in Switzerland.
 The European Patent Office lists more than 20 references to Chopard since 2002.

 In 2015, French actress Marion Cotillard designed a bracelet for Chopard's Green Carpet Collection made of ethical Fairmined-certified gold.

 In December 2018, World Wide Fund for Nature (WWF) released a report assigning environmental ratings to 15 major watch manufacturers and jewelers in Switzerland.
 Chopard was given a below-average environmental rating as "Lower Midfield", suggesting that the manufacturer has only taken a few actions addressing the impact of its manufacturing activities on the environment and climate change.
-Since 2013, Chopard has been promoting its products as using ethical and sustainable gold; implementing this practice with the company's full product line remains a long-term objective.
+Nevertheless, Chopard has been promoting its products as being made from ethical and sustainable sourced gold since 2013.

 In 2020, Cotillard designed her own sustainable jewelry collection for Chopard entitled "Ice Cube Capsule".
 She designed seven items curated from Fairmined-certified ethical gold and diamonds.

-The company produces around 75,000 timepieces and 75,000 jewelleries each year, and is an active member of the Federation of the Swiss Watch Industry FH.
+The company produces around 75,000 timepieces and 75,000 jewelry pieces each year, and is an active member of the Federation of the Swiss Watch Industry FH.